 This is a guest post by Rachel Kibler.

-First things first: If you move to DevOps, testing requires a lot more communication and collaboration.
+First things first: as your team adopts DevOps, testing requires a lot more communication and collaboration.
 People skills are important, and asking questions is important.

-There are some other practices that are good ideas for testing in DevOps too, and if your company wants to be successful with DevOps, you should try to do most of them.
-Follow these steps and you’ll be on the right track.
+There are some other practices that are good ideas for testing in DevOps too, and if your company wants to be successful with DevOps, you should try to implement most of them.
+Use this quick checklist to identify which devops testing practices you’ve already implemented and get ideas for other ways you can improve.

 1. Set the framework

-- Make sure your rollback process is easy.
+b.
+Make sure your rollback process is easy.
+(That’s it; that’s the tweet.)

 2. Get the whole team engaged in writing stories